-7. Can I change my licensure status from an educational limited to a fully licensed DO during renewal time?
+9. Can I change my licensure status from an educational limited to a fully licensed DPM during renewal time?

 Licensees cannot upgrade licensure during the renewal period.
-You must file a new application for a full license and meet current requirements for licensure.
+You must file a new application for a full license and meet current requirements set forth by the rules and regulations.

-8. How can I change my name or address?
+10. How can I change my name or address?